The Legendary Penis of Drukpa Kunley in Bhutan

 When I first noticed a giant, carved penis suspended over the entrance of a storefront in Thimphu, the capital of Bhutan, I said to myself, “Whaaaaaaat,” and then blew it off as a strange, one-time thing.

-But the next day, I saw more and more, and in some areas I was bombarbed by a schlong on every street.
-The twelve year-old in me wanted to laugh every time I saw a humongous ejaculating penis attached to a hairy scrotum and dangling above a doorway, but I knew it must have some cultural significance, so I asked someone.
+But the next day, I saw more and more.
+In some areas I was bombarbed by a schlong on every street.
+The twelve year-old in me wanted to laugh every time I saw a humongous ejaculating penis attached to a hairy scrotum and dangling above a doorway.
+However, I knew it must have some cultural significance, so I asked someone.

 Drukpa Kunley penis murals in Bhutan